loading basketball nba ishaan mishra

 A major part of my role involved building out event franchise templates that could scale across verticals while still feeling distinctive and tailored to each audience.
 For flagship tentpole experiences like the For You Summit, TikTok’s owned and operated product announcement symposium, we needed a system that could flex between high-level brand storytelling and granular product education.
 I developed design frameworks that incorporated adaptable grids, modular layouts, and a consistent typographic hierarchy so that the visual language held strong whether applied to stage environments, keynotes, or social extensions.
 At the same time, for verticals like gaming, we introduced distinctive elements such as glass-like 3D icons that immediately signaled a more playful, immersive identity.
 These frameworks gave our experiential activations a repeatable structure without ever feeling formulaic, ensuring that each vertical had its own personality while remaining part of a unified TikTok ecosystem.

 As the brand system matured, the video guidelines were conceived as a natural evolution of the static foundations, translating the core visual language into motion that felt true to the platform experience.
 The static framework of grids, typography, and color blocking established clarity and recognition, while the motion package extended these principles into dynamic behaviors that mirrored the upward swipe and perpetual flow of content.
 We defined how elements should enter, exit, and transition, creating a rhythm that was both intuitive and distinctive to TikTok.
 This ensured that motion was not treated as an afterthought but as an integrated component of the system, reinforcing the energy and immediacy of the brand.
 The guidelines provided teams with scalable rules for pacing, layering, and interaction, enabling consistency across markets and mediums while leaving room for creative interpretation.
+This is one area where my team was very impactful merely from the scale of video production we were doing.

 Our approach to swag was about creating items that people would actually want to use and wear, not just collect.
 The team designed apparel, accessories, and everyday objects that extended TikTok’s personality beyond the screen, using our typography, color palette, and patterns in ways that felt bold but wearable.
 We focused on pieces that sparked conversation and built affinity, whether they were given to employees, partners, or creators.
 My role was to make sure these items carried the same design integrity as our digital work, so every touchpoint reinforced the brand’s authenticity and energy.